Food Safety, Knife Safety, and Grill Safety

 - Keep a fire extinguisher nearby.
 Water will only spread grease fires.
 The best extinguisher is rated ABC (see sidebar).

 - Never cook with grills or smokers indoors or in garages.
 They produce invisible carbon monoxide and smoke that can kill you.

 - Don't keep your grill close to your house or deck railings.
 Beware of overhanging roof lines or trees.

 - Never use gas, paint thinner, solvents, or kerosene to start your charcoal.
 Chimneys or electric coil starters are the best way to start coals, but if you use charcoal starter fluid, once the coals are smoldering never squirt them with more fluid.
 The flame can climb up the stream and set you on fire.

-- Don't cook near gasoline or other flamables.
-Keep propane tanks at least two feet from the burners.
+- Don't cook near gasoline or other flammables.
+Keep propane tanks at least two feet from the burners unless there is shielding.

 - On gas grills, always lift the lid when you ignite the burners.
+If you have one burner lit and want to add others, it is safe, just open the lid.
 A gas buildup under the hood could blow it open and flash in your face.